When you request to one-off container, you will receive an operation and an operation_url. This page explains how to use this endpoint.

 Form parameters:

-: contain the name of the file and its content.Example request:
+file: contain the name of the file and its content.Example request:

 curl --form file=@mysql_dump.tar.gz [:attach_url]/files